ADVISORI Logo

 • Hyperautomation: Orchestration of various technologies for end-to-end process automation

-• Extended Scope: From isolated tasks to enterprise-wide, intelligent automation solutions
+• Extended scope: From isolated tasks to enterprise-wide, intelligent automation solutions

-🧩 Technology Components of Hyperautomation:
+🧩 Technology components of Hyperautomation:

 • Business Process Management (BPM) for orchestrating complex processes

-• Low-Code/No-Code platforms for rapid application development
+• Low-code/no-code platforms for rapid application development

 • Integration via APIs and iPaaS (Integration Platform as a Service)

-📈 Strategic Importance of Hyperautomation:
+📈 Strategic significance of Hyperautomation:

-🛣 ️ Development Path to Hyperautomation:
+🛣 ️ Development path toward Hyperautomation:

 • Phase 1: Establishment of RPA for simple, rule-based tasks